 Mid-century modern floor tiles have been gaining popularity in recent years for their stylish and clean designs.
 One of the signature features of these tiles is their recurring shapes of circles and squares.

 This geometric pattern creates a visual interest that is perfect for modern homes.
 However, the sleek lines of the circles and squares can also be adapted to fit any design style.

 Whether you prefer a pattern ceramic tile in the form of a circle, square, triangle, hexagon, or anything in between, modern mid century floor tiles are a versatile option for any home.

 Texture is an important element of the Mid-Century Modern style.
 Experiment with different textures to create an interesting and unique look.
 Use tile to create texture on floors, walls, and backsplashes.

 Consider using a variety of tile sizes, shapes, and colors to create texture.
 For a more subtle look, use tiles with different finishes, such as matte and glossy.
 You can also use texture to add interest to your furniture.

 Look for furniture with interesting shapes and textures, such as hairpin legs or woven baskets.
 Lastly, don’t forget about accessories!
 Add texture to your space with rugs, pillows, and throws.

 5.- Don’t forget about the Bar Area.

 The tiles in bar designs were heavily influenced by Mid-Century Modern architecture.
-This can be seen in the use of bold colors, geometric shapes, or a subway tile design.
+This can be seen in the use of bold colors, starbusts ceramic tile shapes, or a subway tile design.
 Subway tile design is often used to create a focal point in the room and was often used to add a touch of glamour.